The Cerbère-Banyuls Marine Natural Reserve will make you discover an exceptional biodiversity

 We dive every day on the marine reserve

-You will observe a rich and abundant life: grooms, barracudas, sars, royal dorades, corbs.
+Protected since 1974, you will observe a rich and abundant life: grouper s, barracudas, wise, royal dorades, corbs

-For lovers of macro photo, the fixed fauna offers many colorful subjects: corals, anemones, lobsters, nudibranchs etc.
+for lovers of exploration and macro photo , the fixed fauna offers many colorful subjects: corals, anemones, lobsters, nudibranchs etc.

-• Les Tinyes: Sars Common, Sars Drums, Dentis, Dorades, Doris, Flabellines, Bryozoa, Ascidies, Sponges, etc.
+• Les Tinyes: common, zebra seabream , dentis, Dorades, Doris, Flabellines, Bryozoa, ascidies, sponges, etc.

 With a little luck, the dolphins will accompany the boat for a little friendly visit